ncent-archive/ncent-api-v2/docs/API Reference.md

 # User Authentication

 Most API calls will require user authentication.
-All that is required for this is to pass an object into the request with a "apiKey" and "secretKey" fields pointing to their respective values as Strings.
-This will allow the API to validate the User and return a successful response.
+All that is required for this is the presence of an "Authorization" header in the request with a value that has the following format: "Basic {apiKey:secretKey}".
+This follows standard RESTful API best practices, which are outlined in this [article](https://blog.restcase.com/restful-api-authentication-basics/).

 # User APIs